rohbdn07/Url-shortner-nodeJS/README.md

 Routing defines the way in which the client requests are handled by the application endpoints.
 This app contains #GET, #POST, #DELETE routes.

+### test

+The folder contains the testing files.
+At the moment it has a single file for testing the End-points routes.

 ### views

 Everything the user will see — basically, the pages that we’re going to send to the client.